The Role of Order Entry in ETO and CTO Environments

 - Complexity of the product: The higher the complexity, the less you’d want Order Entry muddling with the engineering of the product.
 In low-complexity job shops, I’ve seen order entry or customer service staff handle the engineering implications of order changes.

 - The implementation of Epicor: There are a number of ways in Epicor to get from a Quote to a Job, and few companies in the CTO/ETO world do it exactly the same.
 Depending on the overall architecture, the MOMs in question might be modified through the quote module, the part master, or in the jobs themselves.
 This architecture will affect the processes needed to make changes: do you need to modify MOMs through the quote, or will you perform modifications to the Part Revision through the engineering workbench?
 Quote MOMs are much more apt to be modified by sales staff than are part master records.

 In general, I have found that in most environments, Order Entry is focused on specifying product characteristics, features and options and that Engineering is responsible for defining the engineered product to satisfy these requirements.
 I often recommend that Engineering be the party responsible for what we normally understand to be the engineering function.

 This model works well as companies sufficiently standardize their product offerings to support Epicor Configure-to-Order business models, as the delineation between features and options vs. product design are more pronounced in these environments.
 But there are certainly cases in which the composition of the entire sales staff, the nature of the product, and the system architecture determines that Sales is the optimal department to make these changes.

 Are you a company in an Epicor Engineer-to-Order or Configure-to-Order environment?
-For help with your Epicor implementation or upgrade, please join us on June 17th for our virtual EstesGroup Epicor User Summit.
+For help with your Epicor implementation or upgrade, please reach out to our team.